 Love Thy Pollineighbor – May 2017

-They’ve been around for 30 million years.
+They’ve been around for more than 100 million years.
 They’re most active at 80°F and unable to function below 50°F. They can sense the lactic acid and carbon dioxide from an animal’s breath up to 100 feet away.
 The females beat their wings 500 times per second producing a piercing high-pitched whine that unmistakably and annoyingly announces her presence.

 Considered by most to be an aggravating nuisance and by many a disease-carrying adversary, mosquitoes in their adult and larval stages serve an important purpose in ecology—a food source to frogs, small fish, aquatic beetles, dragonflies, damselflies, bats, birds, turtles, and even other mosquitoes.
 Adult mosquitoes nectar on plants and are pollinators.